Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Types and symptoms of allergies

-Respiratory allergy
+Respiratory Allergy

 Dermatosis

 A form of skin allergy, accompanied by various skin irritations and rashes.
-It occurs due to exposure to allergens such as: medicines, aeroallergens, food, household chemicals, cosmetics.
+It occurs due to exposure to such allergens as: medicines, aeroallergens, food, household chemicals, cosmetics.

 It is manifested by reddening of the skin, severe swelling, itching, blistering, peeling, rashes by type, dry skin.

-Allergic conjunctivitis
+allergic conjunctivitis

 A form of allergy due to exposure to various allergens, in which the organs of vision are mainly affected and negative eye symptoms are noted.